Skip to main content

 • Maximum Value: 1800 (30 minutes)

-• If the file is in use after the wait time, the SMAResourceMonitor will wait again for the Wait Verify time period and check again to see if the file is no longer in use.
-This process will repeat until the file is no longer in use - then the action group(s) will be triggered.
+• If the file is in use after the wait time, the SMAResourceMonitor waits again for the Wait Verify time period and checks again to see if the file is no longer in use.
+This process repeats until the file is no longer in use — then the action group(s) are triggered.

 tip